Veg Voyages Caters to Vegetarian Travelers Only

 They strongly believe that to experience a culture to the fullest, local cuisine is a great start.
 The accommodations often consist of villagers’ homes as well as historic mansions.

 They want visitors to see these countries as they are, and encourage them to help their international brothers and sisters.
 An emphasis on community care is shown through the trips to and active participation in war-mongered ruins, disability clinics, schools, orphanages, animal sanctuaries and many more facilities designed to help the less fortunate.

 Jeff Morrill from Milton, MA alludes “Zac and Yusi asked all the hard questions for us.”
 The guides do their best to make the tours as personalized as possible, so groups are quite small.
 Also, the destinations are those only well-known by the creators where they have actually lived, as to create a more intimate experience.

 Food, Food, Food

 One thing everyone can agree on: the food is to die for!
 Bostonian, Hal Dinerman (who became a vegetarian mostly for health reasons) says “I love Asian food.
 Southeast Asia is known for their mostly vegetarian-friendly food.
 It was delicious!”
 Jeff from Milton adds “Zac and Yusi made sure we never left a table hungry.
 It took a lot of discipline not to overeat because it was so good!”

 In fact, many vegetarians who embark on these tours are astonished at how much variety they can experience while on the road.

-A frequent problem vegetarians and vegans both run into while traveling is the lack of animal-friendly food they are limited to.
-As Jeff put it, “We are used to subsistence eating when travelling internationally because it is a meat world.”
+One frequent problem vegetarians and vegans both run into while traveling is the lack of animal-friendly food they are limited to.
+As Jeff put it, “We are used to subsistence eating when traveling internationally because it is a meat world.”